rdkcentral/firebolt-apis/requirements/specifications/metrics/media-metrics.md

 Bespoke calls to a content management, digital rights management, or other business / discovery logic **MAY** happen before the media starts to play, but **SHOULD NOT** be considered the "initial request."

 The "initial request" **MAY** be TCP/IP, file-system, or bytes embedded into the application, e.g. [Data URI](https://datatracker.ietf.org/doc/html/rfc2397).

+The `mediaLoadStart` API **SHOULD** only be called once for the first asset loaded as part of the playback experience, which could be the main asset, an advertisement, or a short branding clip.

+The `mediaLoadStart` API **SHOULD NOT** be called again when switching assets during playback, e.g. switching from the primary content to load and play an advertisement.

 ### 4.2.
 Play
 The `Metrics` module **MUST** include a `mediaPlay` API for denoting when the "intent to play" the media happens (see below), so that the platform knows when the user is expecting media to be playing.